The Wisdom of Man and the Foolishness of God

 Joseph would take this weak Child into Egypt and await God’s direction before returning home.
 Mary would continue her motherly watch, uniting herself with her child in body and soul.
 She fed Him at her breast, as He fed her in her heart.

-Years later, Pontius Pilate would face this Child/Man, and hear that His kingdom “was not of this world.”
+Years later, Pontius Pilate would face this Child/Man, and hear that His kingdom “is not of this world.”
 He did not believe and committed Him to crucifixion as if this world could destroy the Lord of heaven and earth.
 But in the most decisive manner the wisdom of man was shown to be foolishness – empty of strength and incapable of giving life.

 Anybody can kill.
 The drive to non-being is a parasite – relying on Being itself to give it pseudo-credibility.
 The wisdom of man grows out of the barrel of a gun and always has (guns, arrows, swords, sticks and stones).
 Only God can give life and His gift always appears paradoxically weak in the eyes of the world.
 He is born in a manger and weeps in the night.
 He hides in Egypt and lies dead in a tomb.
 But as kingdoms crumble and the wise men of this world pass into dust, the Babe of Bethlehem reigns as God and continues to be born in the cave and emptiness of human hearts – where the meek and the lowly find rest, and life everlasting.